 SOII and CFOI use five classifications to describe each incident that led to a serious nonfatal injury or illness or a fatal injury:

-Exhibit 1 is an illustrative example of how SOII may use OIICS codes to describe the case circumstances of an injury or illness incident:
+Exhibit 2 is an illustrative example of how SOII may use OIICS codes to describe the case circumstances of an injury or illness incident:

 From 1992 to 2002, SOII and CFOI used the 1987 Standard Industrial Classification (SIC) system to define industry.
 Despite periodic updates to the SIC system, increasing criticism led to the development of a new, more comprehensive system that reflects more recent and rapid economic changes.
 Many industrial changes were not accounted for under the SIC system, such as recent developments in information services, new forms of health care provision, expansion of the services sector, and high-tech manufacturing.

 The North American Industry Classification System (NAICS) was adopted to define industry beginning with the 2003 reference year.
 Because of the substantial differences between NAICS and the SIC system, the results by industry in 2003 constitute a break in series.
 NAICS 2017 was adopted to define industry starting with the 2019 reference year.
 NAICS 2012 was used to define industry for reference years 2014–18; NAICS 2007 was used to define industry for reference years 2009–13; and NAICS 2002 was used to define industry for reference years 2003–08.
 Comparisons of estimates using NAICS 2017 to previous years under prior NAICS coding structures should be made with caution.
-Users are advised against making comparisons between industry data for 2003 forward and the industry data for previous years.
+Users are advised not to make comparisons between industry data for 2003 forward and the industry data for previous years.
 Note that the change from NAICS 2007 to NAICS 2012 resulted in a break in series among industry-level estimates from SOII; however, no series break resulted for the CFOI data.
 More details on the current NAICS classification as it is used in the IIF programs are below.
-You can also find a timeline with the details of which coding structures are used for which year in the history section.
+You can also find a timeline with the details of which coding structures are used for which year in the History section.

 NAICS was developed in cooperation with Canada and Mexico to replace the SIC system, and it was one of the most profound changes for statistical programs focused on measuring economic activities.
 NAICS uses a process-oriented conceptual framework to group establishments into industries according to the activity in which they are primarily engaged.
 Establishments using similar raw material inputs, similar capital equipment, and similar labor are classified in the same industry.
 In other words, establishments that do similar things in similar ways are classified together.

-NAICS uses a 6-digit hierarchical coding system to classify economic activities into 20 industry sectors—4 sectors are mainly goods-producing sectors, and 16 are entirely service-providing sectors.
+NAICS uses a 6-digit hierarchical coding system to classify economic activities into 20 industry sectors; 4 sectors are mainly goods-producing sectors, and 16 are entirely service-providing sectors.
 The 6-digit hierarchical structure of NAICS 2017 allowed for the identification of 1,057 industries.
 NAICS is revised on a 5-year cycle to reflect changes in the economy, resulting in new standards for 2007, 2012 and 2017.
 These changes were incorporated into SOII and CFOI industry data 2 years later, for 2009, 2014 and 2019 respectively.
 These changes resulted in a series break for SOII industry data from 2013 to 2014, and footnotes should be consulted to check for incompatibility in other cases.
-For additional information regarding differences between NAICS 2002, NAICS 2007, NAICS 2012, and NAICS 2017 visit the U.S. Census Bureau NAICS webpage.
-See the presentation section for more information on the series.
+For additional information regarding differences between NAICS 2002, NAICS 2007, NAICS 2012, and NAICS 2017, visit the U.S. Census Bureau NAICS webpage.
+See the Presentation section for more information on the series.

-The following list identifies the individual goods-producing and service-providing industry sectors according to NAICS 2017 classifications:
+The following list identifies the individual goods-producing and service-providing industry sectors according to NAICS 2017 classifications.